awslabs/damoos/README.md

 put the process in background so that DAMOOS can apply the different schemes to it.

-Though `damoos.sh` is user-friendly and would ask you for all that you need to answer, below is a small example of using the simple adapter for a parsec3 workload named “dedup”
+Below is a small example of using the `simple_adapter` for a parsec3 workload named “dedup” and record the log in `damoos_log` file.

 ```
-$ sudo bash damoos.sh
+$ sudo bash damoos.sh simple_adapter damoos_log
-Choose DAMOOS Scheme Adapter:
-1. simple_adapter
-2. simple_rl_adapter
-3. polyfit_adapter
-4. pso_adapter
-5. multiD_polyfit_adapter
-1
-Enter the log file name:
-dedup_best_scheme.txt
 Please enter Workload_Name(E.g:dedup,canneal,etc.)
 dedup
 Please enter Runtime_Importance_Score(E.g:"0.3")